akkinoc/logback-access-spring-boot-starter/README.md

 ## Support the Project

-If this project is useful to you, I appreciate giving a star to this repository ⭐
+If this project is useful to you, I appreciate giving a ⭐ star to this repository.
-I would also appreciate if you would consider [sponsoring][sponsor] as well 💖
+I would also appreciate if you would consider 💖 [sponsoring][sponsor] as well.
 Your support is my biggest motive force.
 Thanks ✨